unioslo/harborapi/docs/usage/exceptions.md

 # Exceptions

-All methods that interact with the Harbor API raise exceptions derived from [`StatusError`][harborapi.exceptions.StatusError] for responses with non-2xx status codes unless otherwise specified.
+All methods that interact with the Harbor API raise exceptions derived from [`harborapi.exceptions.StatusError`][harborapi.exceptions.StatusError] for responses with non-2xx status codes unless otherwise specified.

 ## Status code